Azure/azure-sdk/releases/2020-09/java.md

   <version>2.0.0-beta.3</version>
 </dependency>
 ```
-For management libraries, you can also use the following single package to avoid importing all dependencies on your own:
+If you are using multiple management libraries in your project and want to import all libraries altogether, you can also use the following package(s):

 ```xml